 2. Choosing your materials

-Natural materials, like bamboo, are often seen in a Zen garden and the colours are often subtle and muted.
-Think about natural wood, greys and pale greens to make your garden reflect a peaceful, relaxing colour palette.
-You can use stones, concrete, pebbles and sane as well as bamboo and other natural wood to create your fountain.
+Natural materials, like bamboo, are often seen in a Zen garden, and the colors are often subtle and muted.
+Think about natural wood, greys, and pale greens to make your garden reflect a peaceful, relaxing color palette.
+You can use stones, concrete, pebbles, sane, bamboo, and other natural wood to create your fountain.
 Think about using a rounded shape, such as a large stone, alongside flat pieces like wooden planks.
 This gives your fountain contrast.

 3. Three things you need

-All you need to create a fountain is a pump, base and pillar.
-As above, the fountain itself can be from any materials.
-This will create a simple, but effective, design.
-You can use a heavy duty potting tray as your base and simply fill it with smooth pebbles or rocks to give your water something to trickle over.
-Make sure you have a pipe to carry the water through the fountain – either plastic or a watertight man made material.
+All you need to create a fountain is a pump, base, and pillar.
+As above, the fountain itself can be from any material.
+This will create a simple but effective design.
+You can use a heavy-duty potting tray as your base and simply fill it with smooth pebbles or rocks to give your water something to trickle over.
+Make sure you have a pipe to carry the water through the fountain – either plastic or a watertight man-made material.